This post may contain affiliate links. Read our disclosure policy here.

 How to Make Street Tacos at Home

-If you thought this was a taco night for the books, wait, because epic sides are joining the party!
+If you thought this was an epic taco night, wait, because terrific sides are joining the party!
 My favorite?
-Corn on the cob easily baked in the oven.
-This Mexican Cauliflower Rice and this Southwest Quinoa Salad are other terrific sides packed with veggies, flavor, and nutrition.
-Yummy!
+Corn on the cob easily baked in the oven and this tasty cilantro lime rice.
+I also love making Margaritas with Mix or Strawberry Margaritas to enjoy with my husband.
+Cheers!

 Loving this Street Taco recipe?!
 The Taco Tuesday Cookbook has 51 taco essential dishes you and your family will rave about!